This lesson is being piloted (Beta version)

 Key Points

 • There are many OSI-approved licenses already available covering most needs.
-Some publication or other venues require OSI-approved licenses.
+Some publications or other venues require OSI-approved licenses.

 • The variants of the GNU GPL license are among the most popular copyleft licenses, while Apache, BSD, and MIT are among the most popular permissive licenses.